Traveled to New Zealand and got engaged! #

 I admit, in the past, I have turned a blind eye to racial and social justice issues.
 I felt it wasn't my place to get involved.
 Now I realize just how backward that thinking really was.
 2020 opened my eyes to the deeply rooted racial disparities and oppression of BIPOC in America, and as a white person, it is absolutely my business to fix this mess.

-I am not going to ask for any praise or share all the work I'm doing related to learning about and dismantling systematic and systemic racism.
-As a very privileged white person, I am simply trying to do my part to educate myself, to be part of the change, and to make this part of my daily life.
+As a very privileged white person, I am doing my part to educate myself, to be part of the change, and to integrate abolition, liberation, and community building into the daily fabric of my life.

 Got my money in order #